stephanelatil/P-Sharp-Lang/README.md

 # P# Programming Language

+## **NOTE:** On Hold

+This project is currently on hold.
+Some features are available and you can run P# code in *Interpreted* mode on the `interpreter` branch with the -i flag (Extremly slow, used for testing at the moment).

 ![P# Logo](assets/img/psharp_logo.png)

-P# is a cutting-edge programming language designed for developers who want the best of both worlds: the simplicity and expressiveness of Python, combined with the power and performance of C#.
+P# is a programming language designed for developers who want the best of both worlds: the simplicity and expressiveness of Python, combined with the power and performance of C#.
 With a focus on static typing, efficient memory management, and seamless integration with C libraries, P# opens up new possibilities for building high-performance applications and scripting tasks.

 ## Table of Contents